hanjingo/doc/SYSTEM_DESIGN/api_design.md

 Disadvantages:

-- It changes might by mistake disrupt existing users.
+- The changes might by mistake, disrupt existing users.
 - Users must adapt to changes without the option to stick to an old version.
 - If something goes wrong, reverting to an old state can be difficult.